CORE PROFESSIONAL PURPOSE

 - A positive environment which encourages everyone to flourish and reach their full potential

-Following the recent investigation into some schools in Birmingham where there was evidence of radicalization of pupils, promoted by governors, the prime minister made a speech outlining the idea that schools should promote British values, consisting of:
+Following investigations into some schools in Birmingham where there was evidence of radicalization of pupils, promoted by governors, the prime minister made a speech outlining the idea that schools should promote British values, consisting of:

 'Freedom, tolerance and respect for the rule of law and UK institutions'